 - The always-updated guide to spring and summer fair games

-- The always up-to-date guide to Christmas fair game and stall ideas
+- The always-updated guide to Christmas fair games and stalls

 What kinds of prizes?

 A token system allows for quality over quantity.
 Rather than winning lots of small prizes, children win multiple tokens, which they can then take to a prize stall to exchange for a selection of larger prizes (or a turn on your main attraction), based on the number collected.
 This means all of your stalls can be 'prize every time' without it being too costly, or the PTA having to source too many gifts.
 The token system is sure to encourage people to stay at the fair for longer, and will lead to busier stalls as children try to win enough tokens for their favourite prize!

 Ask parents if they can donate a jam jar full of unwanted items to be prizes.
 You could request items, such as erasers, small notebooks, tiny toys and bouncy balls.
 Can parents save these items up from party bags during the year?
 Or ask parents to donate sweets, avoiding chocolate if your event is to be held in hot weather.
 You could also ask parents for donations of cuddly toys in good condition.
 Give them a quick wash and they are ready for their new life.

 Get more variety by asking local retail outlets if they can help.
 Target a mix of independent and chain stores - independents may be more willing to support the local community, won't be asked constantly, and may have more unique gifts, while chain stores usually have an allocated allowance for charitable donations.
 You could also ask local supermarkets or garden centres if they have anything they have too much of or can't sell due to broken packaging.